dwojciec/ocp-on-aws/README.md

 ###To perform an installation of OCP on AWS you need:

 -  AWS account-  RedHat account and openshift subscription
--  AWS Route53 domain - example : sysdeseng.com-  Github account : Authentication for the reference architecture deployment ishandled by GitHub OAuth.
+-  AWS Route53 domain you purchased - example : sysdeseng.com-  Github account : Authentication for the reference architecture deployment ishandled by GitHub OAuth.

 ###Install on your machine :